Loreinator/Shuffle-Move/README.txt

 This program is licensed under GNU General Public License Version 3.
 Please read and agree to the terms of the included license before use.

 ~~ Changelog ~~
+v0.3.16 - 2015-08-
-v0.3.15 - 2015-08-08
+	- Updater will now tell you where the new *.zip is located. v0.3.15 - 2015-08-08
 	- Fixed a serious bug that was present whenever you had no mega slot selected.
 	- Improved the build task script.